qemacs/qemacs/qe-manual.md

 Return a boolean success value.

 Note: the keyword is assumed to contain only ASCII characters.
 A match requires a string match not followed by a valid ASCII identifier character.

+### `int ustr_match_str(const char32_t *str, const char *p, int *lenp);`

+Match an ASCII string in a wide string.

+* argument `str` a valid wide string pointer.

+* argument `p` a valid string pointer.

+* argument `lenp` a pointer to store the length if matched.

+Return a boolean success value.

+Note: the string is assumed to contain only ASCII characters.

 ### `int ustristart(const char32_t *str0, const char *val, int *lenp);`